-The Company has a loan agreement dated September 30, 2011, as amended on February 24, 2012, with a syndicate of lenders, which provides for a revolving credit facility of up to \$125.0 million that matures in September 2016.
-Borrowings under the revolving credit facility bear either a variable interest rate equal to (i) the greater of the lender's prime rate, the federal funds effective rate plus 0.5%, or an adjusted LIBOR plus 1.0%, in each case plus either an additional 1.25%, 1.50% or 1.75%, subject to certain conditions, or (ii) an adjusted LIBOR rate plus either 2.25%, 2.50% or 2.75%, subject to certain conditions.
+On September 30, 2011, the Company entered a loan agreement with a syndicate of lenders, which was subsequently augmented in February and November 2012.
+The agreement provides for a revolving credit facility of up to \$150.0 million that matures in September 2016.
+Borrowings under the revolving credit facility bear a variable interest rate equal to (i) the greater of the lender's prime rate, the federal funds effective rate plus 0.5%, or an adjusted LIBOR plus 1.0%, in each case plus either an additional 1.25%, 1.50% or 1.75%, subject to certain conditions, or (ii) an adjusted LIBOR rate plus either 2.25%, 2.50% or 2.75%, subject to certain conditions.
 The Company also pays a fee on the unused portion of the credit facility.
 The revolving credit facility is secured by a first priority lien on substantially all of the Company's assets and requires compliance with certain financial and non-financial covenants, including restrictions on payments of dividends, incurrence of additional debt, levels of capital expenditures, amounts and types of investments, guarantees of debts and obligations, creation of liens, transactions with affiliates, sales or leases of assets, transfers of assets, entering new lines of business and entering into certain merger, consolidation or other reorganization transactions.
-As of September 30, 2011 and March 30, 2012, there were no outstanding borrowings under the revolving credit facility.
+As of December 28, 2012 and September 28, 2012, there were no outstanding borrowings under the revolving credit facility.